A-Shubhi/DA332_Course_Project/README.md

 The dataset used is inthe folder crop.
 The data is collected from the website: data.gov.in

 The file Additional_plot.ipynb contains code of additional plot which I made later.
+They re not included in the main code file, report file or the presentation file